wachaon/wes/docs/README.en.md

 ### module and module.exports

-If you want to define it as a module, substitute it in `module.exports` .
+If you want to define it as a module, assign it to `module.exports` .

 ```javascript
 function add (a, b) {